klaasel/irmago/README.md

 - Make sure `check_user_enabled` is set to false in the Keyshare server configuration.
 Other options are already setup correctly in the example configuration.

 <!-- vim: set ts=4 sw=4: -->

+### QUIC research Open University September 2019
+In our research we extended at a certain point in the development of the irmago library the source coe with logging.
+See the commit message for details.
+N.B. we had some difficulties with dep en go mod.
+If the source code does not compile, consider doing the following:
+* Manually git clone rifflock/lfshook (master)
+* Manually git clone marten-seemann/qtls v0.4.0 and change all the "crypto/ed25519" to "golang.org/x/crypto/ed25519"
+* Manually clone https://github.com/sietseringers/viper (branch add-file-key-replace) and https://github.com/sietseringers/pflag (branch headers-in-flag-usage) into the corresponding vendor folders